jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-9c-errors.md

 They are capable of both these improvements in a much higher degree.
 In this respect, cultivators can have no advantage over artificers and manufacturers.

-<sup>36</sup> The increase in the amount of useful labour actually employed depends on the increase of the capital which employs it.
+{{< s v="36" >}} The increase in the amount of useful labour actually employed depends on the increase of the capital which employs it.

 The increase of that capital again must be exactly equal to the amount of the savings from the revenue of the persons who either= manage and direct the employment of that capital, or lend that capital to them.
 If merchants, artificers, and manufacturers are naturally more inclined to parsimony and saving than proprietors and cultivators, they are more likely to increase their society's useful labour and real revenue.

-<sup>37</sup> 5.
+{{< s v="37" >}} 5.
 Even if the revenue of a country were measured in food, a trading and manufacturing country would always have greater revenue than a country without trade or manufactures.

 By trade and manufactures, more food can be imported into a country than what its own lands could afford.
 The town's inhabitants frequently possess no lands of their own.